wearearima/big-data-platform/deployment/README.md

 ## 1.6.
 Examples

-In the [examples](../examples) folder you'll find two workflows to download raw data into MinIO and save some of this data into our PostgreSQL database.
+In the [examples](../examples) folder you'll find workflows to download raw data into MinIO and save some of this data into our PostgreSQL database.

-Write their names.